10 Tips to Enhancing Your Leadership Skills

 Have you ever heard someone say, “Actually, I have to admit that I think I am really bad at managing other people.
 My staff all hate me and I’m incapable of doing my job”.

 The answer is no, of course.
 No one says this either because they don’t believe it, or because they don’t want to appear incompetent.
-Unfortunately research tells us that from the employees’ perspective, there aren’t that many terrific managers out there.
+Unfortunately, research tells us that from the employees’ perspective, there aren’t that many terrific managers out there.
+Most of the people question is how to improve leadership skills.

 1. Get a reality check